aliciawyy/RegModel/index.md

 ## carb        -0.21958    0.78856 -0.2785  0.78326
 ```

-In the new model, there is no strong evidence that the coefficient of the variable `vs` is different from zero even though its p-value decreased a little bit, so we again eliminate the variable with the largest p-value `vs` and refit the model

 ```r
 dat <- dat[, names(dat) != "vs"]
 summary(lm(mpg ~ ., data = dat))$coefficients